atet/regex/README.md

 [![.img/step03a.png](.img/step03a.png)](#nolink)

-* Now let's just think of the files by file name only
+* Now let's just think of the files folders by name only

 ```
-          |- folder2   |- file2
+         ┌─ folder2  ┌─ file2
-folder1 --|- folder3 --|
+folder1 ─┼─ folder3 ─┤
-          |- file1     |- file3
+         └─ file1    └─ file3
 ```

-* Let's represent each `file1-3` by their file path starting from the left to the right
+* Let's represent each `file1-3` by their file path starting from the left (i.e., `folder1`) to the right
 * The first "`/`" denotes the "root" of the file structure

 ```